 My wife got her credit report and an address that is not ours showed up.
 We need it removed along with two school loans that are not ours but may be from our daughter.

-Your wife can dispute the student loan account as not hers.
-At the same time it is a good idea to contact the lender and ask them to update their records to remove her name if you are not contractually associated with the account.
-However, if your wife cosigned for the student loan, you share responsibility for the debt and it will appear in both credit reports.
+If your wife did not cosign, she can contact Experian to dispute the student loan account as not hers.
+It is also a good idea to contact the lender and ask them to update their records to remove her name if she is not contractually associated with the account.